 3. Commencement of proceedings

-(1) Subject to paragraph (2) a proceeding in which a party relies on cross-vesting laws shall be commenced in accordance with the rules of Court.
+(1) Subject to subrule (2) a proceeding in which a party relies on cross-vesting laws shall be commenced in accordance with the rules of Court.

 (2) In a case of doubt or difficulty as to the manner of commencement of a proceeding the Court may give directions.

-(3) An application under paragraph (2) shall be by summons and may be ex parte.
+(3) An application under subrule (2) shall be by summons and may be ex parte.

 (4) A party who relies on cross-vesting laws shall indorse the process by which those laws are invoked with a statement identifying each claim or ground of defence, as the case may be, in respect of which cross-vesting laws are invoked.

-(5) A failure to comply with paragraph (4) does not invalidate the process.
+(5) A failure to comply with subrule (4) does not invalidate the process.

-(6) Where a party has not complied with paragraph (4) and wishes to invoke cross-vesting laws, that party shall apply to the Court for directions and the Court may give any direction that it could give under Rule 6.
+(6) Where a party has not complied with subrule (4) and wishes to invoke cross-vesting laws, that party shall apply to the Court for directions and the Court may give any direction that it could give under Rule 6.

 [Rule 3 inserted in Gazette 1 Jul 1988 p.
-2141.]
+2141; amended in Gazette 28 Jun 2011 p.
+2552.]

 4. Special federal matters